 by Robert Turner

-Serving God “from the heart” involves the emotions, to be sure — but such emotions as proceed from knowledge of God’s will, and desire to serve Him.
-The “art work” and parties of the popular Young People’s Classes produce only a superficial knowledge of the Bible, (“doctrinal” studies, you know, are no longer “relevant”) so churches that have gone along with the modern trends are poorly equipped to combat “direct Spirit” errors.
+Serving God “from the heart” involves the emotions, to be sure — but such emotions as proceeds from a knowledge of God’s will, and desire to serve Him.
+The “artwork” and parties of the popular Young People’s Classes produce only a superficial knowledge of the Bible, (“doctrinal” studies, you know, are no longer “relevant”) so churches that have gone along with the modern trends are poorly equipped to combat “direct Spirit” errors.

 Subjectivism takes many forms.
 The rank modernist makes God’s word subject to his approval — divine truth becomes “relative” to his understanding, or so he thinks.
 But the same error is at work among those who say God’s word can be understood only by the Spirit-endowed elect.
 And those who believe they are cut by the Holy Spirit (apart from His sword, the written word) are but a step away.

 When Pat Boone says that God communicates with Him “in a way that maybe you wouldn’t understand except inwardly and in a spiritual way” — this is subjectivism.
 The product of the communication is put upon exactly the same ground as the feeling, or “still small voice” of the sectarian, that he offers as proof of his salvation.
 Neither can be proven by the external authority of God’s word, as revealed to the Apostles and Prophets (I John 4:6; Ephesians 3:3-5; I Corinthians 14:37).